Customer loyalty. The elusive and emotional cousin of customer retention.

 A hybrid loyalty program is exactly what it sounds like – a combination of more than one type of loyalty programs.
 Many B2C companies effectively combine a variety of loyalty programs for maximum impact.

-Read more about Retail customer loyalty programs and Hospitality customer loyalty programs.
+Read more about Retail customer loyalty programs.

 Customer loyalty for B2B looks very different from that in B2C companies, but is just as important.